Before You Go

 Reservations and Deposits

-- Final payment of all trip costs is due in our office, no less than 90 days prior to the departure date of your trip.
-Accounts on which final payment has not been received 80 days prior to the departure date will be CANCELLED without exception.
+Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
+Final payment is due 90 days prior to departure.
+Accounts on which final payment has not been received 80 days prior to the departure date will be canceled without exception.

 Cancellations and Refunds

 Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more prior to the final payment due date.

 If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
 We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest, or personal emergencies.
 There is no refund for arriving late or leaving a trip early.
 For these reasons, we strongly urge you to consider purchasing a travel protection plan.